Showing posts with label HECAS. Show all posts

 • What is the minimum GPA requirement?
 This question will help you to identify whether you are a hot, warm or cold applicant.

 • How many spaces are available?
-Knowing the number of intakes every year gives the applicant a picture of the space there are.
-According to the 12 Grade stats, five students are applying for every space available under government scholarships.
+Knowing the number of intakes every year gives the applicant a picture of the space there is.
+According to the Grade 12 stats, five students are applying for every space available under government scholarships.

 • When is the closing date for submission?
-Getting the time right is important too - your application must not be too early nor too late.
+Getting the time right is important too - your application must not be too early or too late.

-• What to do when you've made submission?
-Always follow up with the Students Services or Administration for updates.
+• What to do when you've made a submission?
+Always follow up with the Student Services or Administration for updates.

 Make every effort to secure a government scholarship